Bend Park and Recreation District

 In the spring of 2020, the Bend Park and Recreation District began to seek technology and internet connectivity solutions to help improve consolidation, speed, uptime, and security.
 Dave Arnold, IT Manager of Bend Park and Recreation District, said:

-The Carrier Grade Ethernet solution that will be deployed to the Bend Park and Recreation District is a respected and trusted cornerstone of the LS Networks brand.
+The Carrier Grade Ethernet solution that will be deployed to the Bend Park and Recreation District is a respected and trusted cornerstone of the Lightspeed Networks brand.
 This solution connects geographically dispersed sites and ensures these points are able to communicate seamlessly as one cohesive network.